Usher (album)

-Usher is the eponymous debut studio album by American singer Usher.
-It was released on August 30, 1994, by LaFace Records and Arista Records.
-As executive producer, Sean "Puffy" Combs mostly handled production work on the album, as additional production were provided by Chucky Thompson, DeVante Swing and Al B. Sure!, among others.
-Despite it underperforming on charts, debuting at number 167 on the US Billboard 200, the album did reach number 4 on the US Heatseekers Albums Chart.
-The release of the album was accompanied by the support of three singles: "Can U Get wit It", "Think of You" and "The Many Ways".
+Usher is the debut studio album by American singer Usher, released on August 30, 1994, by LaFace Records and Arista Records.
+As executive producer, Sean "Puffy" Combs mostly handled production work on the album, as additional production was provided by Chucky Thompson, DeVante Swing and Al B. Sure!, among others.
+Despite underperforming on the charts, debuting at number 167 on the US Billboard 200, the album reached number 4 on the US Heatseekers Albums Chart.
+The songs "Can U Get wit It", "Think of You" and "The Many Ways" were released as singles to support the album.

 Critical reception

 Billy Johnson Jr. of Yahoo!
 Music called the debut album "an enjoyable ride."
-Anderson Jones of Entertainment Weekly in a less-than-enthusiastic review of the album called the songs "sophomoric" and "remarkably dull."
+Anderson Jones of Entertainment Weekly in a negative review of the album called the songs "sophomoric" and "remarkably dull."

 Commercial performance

 Usher debuted at number 167 on the US Billboard 200 chart.
-The album has sold over 200,000 copies in the United States to date.
+The album has sold over 500,000 copies in the United States to date.